 - Provides counseling to dozens of clients who suffer from traumatic pasts, conducted by a licensed trauma psychologist and graduate student interns.

 - Teaches good health and nutrition and gives fresh produce to young parents and other teens, including workshops on healthy food shopping and cooking family meals.

 - Maintains family size through education that emphasizes the importance of taking care of the first child before having another.

-- Offers workshops for pregnant and parenting youth in nine high schools, the Core Medical Clinic, and with Planned Parenthood's Teen Success program.
+- Offers workshops for pregnant and parenting youth in high schools, medical clinics and partner programs.

-- Gives away tens of thousands of diapers, wipes, formula, and other infant/child items each year to young parents, meaning that parents do not have to leave school in order to afford them.
+- Distributes over 200,000 items every year: diapers, wipes, formula, clothing, hygiene and other baby items each year to young parents, meaning that parents do not have to leave school in order to afford them.